PabloVD/PabloVD.github.io/pages/publications.md

 ---
-layout: page
 title: Publications
 description: Scientific articles of Pablo Villanueva Domingo
 ---

-These are my scientific publications:
+These are my scientific publications.
+You can also take a look at my articles in my [INSPIRE-HEP page](https://inspirehep.net/authors/1615007?ui-citation-summary=true).

 + Pablo Villanueva-Domingo and Francisco Villaescusa-Navarro.